Driving Success with Differentiated Learning in Gateway Math Classes

 Dr. Tammy Muhs is leveraging personalized learning to improve student engagement and success rates in critical early math courses.

 At the University of Central Florida (UCF), the curriculum for STEM majors starts with first-semester Calculus.
 Many students, however, must start in lower-level courses such as Intermediate or College Algebra and work their way up before they can begin their course of study.
 Enrollment is high in these courses, and students enter with varying levels of knowledge.
 What’s more, says associate lecturer Dr. Tammy Muhs, “Math is not typically students’ favorite subject, so there has to be some sort of motivation for them to engage in the course and be successful.”
 Muhs’ goal: Find a way to increase course pass rates to help students move forward in their courses of study.

 Dr. Muhs sought a solution that would address all the above challenges while providing a high-quality – and still affordable – learning experience for students.
-She selected and integrated Realizeit’s digital teaching and learning tools.
-With Realizeit, each student starts by taking a pre-assessment that determines their optimal starting point in the course.
-The system then creates an individual learning path for each student based on what each student already knows and what gaps must be addressed.
-The adaptive system then continuously analyzes student actions and performance to deliver and adjust remediation and other learning content.
+She selected and integrated Realizeit’s personalized learning and analytics system.
+Students start by taking a pre-assessment that determines their optimal starting point in the course.
+They can then follow a learning path that’s personalized based on what they already know and what gaps must be addressed.
+As they progress, the adaptive system continuously analyzes student actions and performance to deliver and adjust remediation and other learning content.
 Additionally, because the courses use Dr. Muhs’ original learning content, students save money by not having to purchase a textbook.

 “A student can remediate any prior knowledge that they are missing, get up to speed, and if they are able to, even accelerate and go beyond the typical course pacing,” Dr. Muhs said.
 In-depth, real-time insights into each student’s performance and activity further inform Dr. Muhs’ instruction and interventions, and the regular feedback students receive helps provide encouragement and build their confidence.